About me

 Training, qualifications & experience

-I have completed a total of seven years of study and training, plus five years of voluntary client work in charities and NHS settings.
+I have completed a total of seven years of study and training, plus five years of voluntary client work with charities (including Grace House and The Toby Henderson Trust) as well as NHS settings across the North East.

 I have a UKCP and BACP Accredited Diploma in Psychotherapeutic Counselling and a UKCP Accredited Diploma in Psychotherapy.